 A wood-coal or the like? or you should see!

-At this point it appears that the guards are apologizing for their “mistake.”
-Lippi tell them that he is not angry at them for what they’ve done and that their “hang-dogs,” or tired companions, should take this “quarter-florin” and toast a drink to the house of the Medici.
+At this point, it appears that the guards are apologizing for their “mistake.”
+Lippi tells them that he is not angry at them for what they’ve done and that their “hang-dogs,” or tired companions, should take this “quarter-florin” and toast a drink to the house of the Medici.
 They are all square in the end.

 The painter motions to one of the police officers, and tells his compatriots that he would like to use that man’s face as the inspiration for “John Baptist’s head a-dangle by the hair / With one hand.”
 This comment is both threatening and reconciliatory.

 Unfortunately, this painting or drawing is not going to happen as there is no “chalk” close by.

 Yes, I’m the painter, since you style me so.

 You know them and they take you? like enough!

 I saw the proper twinkle in your eye—